C-Laborde/Kaggle/Bike demand/README.md

-This work was insipired by the following notebooks:
+This work is significantly based on the following notebooks:

 https://www.kaggle.com/viveksrinivasan/eda-ensemble-model-top-10-percentile